 Before starting year #2 courses, students need to have completed at least 40 EC (out of 60 EC) of the year #1 courses.
 In order to start MasterLab and the thesis trajectory, students must have obtained at least 50 EC of the year #1 courses.
-Before the start of the 2nd year the students will receive a personal study progress report from the PSTS study adviser, stating the number of EC the student has obtained and whether, and to what extent, he/she can continue in the second year.
-This is binding.
+Before the start of the 2nd year the students will receive a personal study progress report from the PSTS study adviser, stating the number of EC the student has obtained and whether, and to what extent, the student can continue in the second year.